Ant: Reproduction

 A wide range of reproductive strategies have been noted in ant species.
 Females of many species are known to be capable of reproducing asexually through thelytokous parthenogenesis.
 Secretions from the male accessory glands in some species can plug the female genital opening and prevent females from re-mating.
 Most ant species have a system in which only the queen and breeding females have the ability to mate.
 Contrary to popular belief, some ant nests have multiple queens, while others may exist without queens.
 Workers with the ability to reproduce are called "gamergates" and colonies that lack queens are then called gamergate colonies; colonies with queens are said to be queen-right.

+In the ant Cataglyphis hispanica, workers are produced by hybridization of two distinct lineages while the male and female reproductives are produced through (asexual) parthenogenesis.
+The production of hybrid workers with the existence of non-hybrid queens and males has been termed as "social hybridogenesis".
+This has been noted in the genera Messor, Pogonomyrmex, Cataglyphis and Solenopsis.
+The use of sperm of another species by females has been termed as sperm parasitism.
+A more complex situation was discovered in 2025 where Messor ibericus queens were shown to lay some eggs that developed into workers which match genetically with a different species of ant, Messor structor.
+Although the two species overlap in some parts of their range, the colonies studied were on the island of Sicily where M. ibericus alone is found.
+Queen M. ibericus in this region were able to produce M. structor males through cloning of sperms stored in their spermatheca and producing hybrid workers by fertilizing her eggs with the cloned sperm.
+The hybrid workers have a M. structor phenotype with mitochondrial DNA of M. ibericus.
+This reproductive mode has been termed as "xenoparous", defined by one species being able to produce the offspring of another species.

-Drones can also mate with existing queens by entering a foreign colony, such as in army ants.
+Drones can enter a foreign colony and mate with existing queens in some species such as in army ants.
 When the drone is initially attacked by the workers, it releases a mating pheromone.
 If recognized as a mate, it will be carried to the queen to mate.
 Males may also patrol the nest and fight others by grabbing them with their mandibles, piercing their exoskeleton and then marking them with a pheromone.
 The marked male is interpreted as an invader by worker ants and is killed.